10 ways to get started in preventing violence against women

 We all have a role to play in understanding and acting to prevent violence against women, and you can get started today!

-- Become a member of your local, state-wide and specialist women’s health services, and subscribe to their newsletters or e-news to find out about new research, upcoming events and initiatives.
+- Become a member of Gender Equity Victoria (GEN VIC) – the Victorian peak body for gender equity, women’s health and the prevention of violence against women – and your local, state-wide and specialist women's health services.
+Subscribe to their newsletters (here's the link to GEN VIC's) to find out about new research, events and initiatives.

 - Support your regional strategy or plan.
-Read your local strategy or plan and contact the local women's health service to find out more about becoming a partner or supporter through your organisation, community group, sporting club or as an individual.
+Read your local strategy or plan and contact the local women's health service to find out more about becoming a partner or supporter.

 - Take part in 16 Days of Activism against Gender-Based Violence as a participant or organiser.
 The international 16 Days campaign runs 25 November to 10 December each year.
 You can contact your local women's health service to find out how to get involved.